limegimlet/covid_dataviz/index.md

 The typical example is a département with `incid_70+` well above 50, but a low `incid_tous`.
 This could be a result of testing bias: a cluster in an EHPAD leads to a disproportionate amount of testing of the older population compared to the general population.
 -->

-## Overall incidence rate down in most departments
+## Overall incidence rate decreasing in most departments

 As of Nov 11, over 80 of the 96 mainland France departments have seen `incid_tous` rates decrease since confinement began.